Kilahcim/CookieClicker/README.md

 # CookieClicker
-All you need to open this project is run index.html For see test choose test.html file
+All you need to open this project is download it and run index.html For see test choose test.html file

 GAMES RULES: